Edward I: Diplomacy and war on the Continent

 The perennial problem was the status of Gascony within the Kingdom of France, and Edward's role as the French king's vassal.
 On his diplomatic mission in 1286, Edward had paid homage to the new king, Philip IV.
 Following an outbreak of piracy and informal war between English, Gascon, Norman, and French sailors in 1293, his brother Edmund Crouchback allowed Philip IV to occupy Gascony's chief fortresses as a show of good faith that Edward had not intended the seizure of several French ships or the sacking of the French port of La Rochelle.
 Philip refused to release the fortresses, and declared Gascony forfeit when Edward refused to appear before him again in Paris.

 Correspondence between Edward and the Mongol court of the east continued during this time.
 Diplomatic channels between the two had begun during Edward's time on crusade, regarding a possible alliance to retake the Holy Land for Europe.
-Edward received Mongol envoys at his court in Gascony while there in 1287, and one of their leaders, Rabban Bar Sauma, recorded an extant account of the interaction.
+Edward received Mongol envoys at his court in Gascony while there in 1287, and one of their leaders, Rabban Bar Sauma (a Uyghur Turk from Yuan China), recorded an extant account of the interaction.
 Other embassies arrived in Europe in 1289 and 1290, the former relaying Ilkhan Abaqa's offer to join forces with the crusaders and supply them with horses.
 Edward responded favourably, declaring his intent to travel to the east once he obtained papal approval.
 This did not materialise, but the King's decision to send Geoffrey of Langley as his ambassador to the Mongols showed that he was seriously considering the prospective Mongol alliance.

 Eleanor of Castile died on 28 November 1290.
 The couple loved each other, and like his father, Edward was very devoted to his wife and was faithful to her throughout their marriage.
 He was deeply affected by her death, and displayed his grief by ordering the construction of twelve so-called Eleanor crosses, one at each place where her funeral cortège stopped for the night.